Is a Housing Auction the Best Place to Find your New Home?

-Payments are often expected to be in the form of a cashier’s check and many times properties are sold to investors who can afford to pay cash for a home.
+Payments are usually expected to be in the form of a cashier’s check and many times properties are sold to investors who can afford to pay cash for a home.

 There are some auctions, however, which allow for a financed purchase.
-Buyers must be pre-qualified and some auction companies even require you to work with their prefered lender.
-You may be able to work with the lender of your choice if you do your research and come ready with rates from competing lenders.
+Buyers must be pre-qualified and some auction companies even require you to work with their preferred lender.
+In order to work with the lender of your choice, you must do your research and come ready with rates from competing lenders.

 What are the Benefits of buying through auction?